 Initially we don’t know much about our pain.
 All we feel is emptiness / a lack of purpose or motivation.
 Some sort of unwillingness or this huge hole we fall into every Sunday.
 Or a real physical pain.
 It can be an infection, a backache or an autoimmune disease.
 It can be anxiety, depression or paranoia.
 It can be an unbearable feeling in our chest that makes us unable to feel joy or to make a decision.
 It can be an enduring conflict with a family member or our partner.
 It can be any feeling of unease that reappears in certain situations or lasts for a period long enough to restrain our life.

-Instead of running away from it – instead of distracting ourselves with scrolling through instagram or escaping into a phone call with our friends, going to a party, taking drugs, rushing to work, we need to take a moment to acknowledge the pain.
+Instead of running away from it – instead of distracting ourselves with scrolling through instagram, opening the fridge or escaping into a phone call with a friend, going to a party, taking drugs, rushing to work, we need to take a moment to acknowledge the pain.

 Questions Are Our Tools